MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 This approach guarantees that when a read completes, the global timestamp is equal to or larger than the timestamp of that read.

+We can still allow non-strict serializable reads to exist at the same time.
+The timestamps of these reads will not be constrained to the global timestamp and will be selected using the old method of timestamp selection.
+This will allow clients to trade off consistency for recency and performance on a per-query basis.

 ### Upstream Source Acknowledgements

 To achieve strict serializability of acknowledgements of upstream sources, acknowledgements should behave the same as a